Wahl (noble family): History

-In 1594, Robert Albrecht entered service to Gustavus Adolphus of Sweden and for many years was Royal Administrator of Örbyhus Castle and Tierp Castle. Örbyhus Castle was a royal swedish fortress with a garrison and state prison.
+In 1594, Robert Albrecht entered service to Gustavus Adolphus of Sweden and for many years was Royal Administrator of Örbyhus Castle and Tierp Castle. Örbyhus Castle was a royal Swedish fortress with a garrison and state prison.
 The family resided in Sweden and later their name was changed to "Duwall".
 His sons, the Royal Swedish Colonel Mauritz Duwall (1603–1655), and his half brother, the Swedish General Jacob Duwall (1589–1634), were promoted to the Swedish nobility in 1638 as Swedish Knights for their service in the Thirty Years' War.
-In 1674, General Jacob Duwall was awarded the Swedish Freiherr posthumously for his military service, and was introduced as Freiherr of the Swedish Aristocracy.
+In 1674, General Jacob Duwall was awarded the Swedish Freiherr (baron) posthumously for his military service, and was introduced as Freiherr of the Swedish Aristocracy.
 The last male Swedish descendants of the Duwalls died in 1923.

 Of Robert Albrecht's nine sons, Mauritz Duwall and his half-brother Jacob Duwall founded the Swedish branch of the family.
 Jacob's half brother from his fathers marriage with Ursula von Stralendorff, was the royal Swedish Colonel of the Infantry, Axel Duwall (1595–1630) who represents the beginning of the German-Baltic Wahl family lineage.

 Axel Duwall participated in 1628, as a Swedish Lieutenant-Colonel on the successful defense of Stralsund, Germany against the Imperial troops of the Field Marshall Albrecht von Wallenstein.
 In 1629 for his service, Axel Duwall was granted the estate of Hallkved in Uppland by the Swedish King Gustavus Adolphus.
 With his regiment, Axel Duwall, as Colonel of the Infantry, secured the bridgehead on the Peenestrom River and secured the landing of the Swedish army on the Island of Usedom on June 26, 1630.
 Axel Duwall was severely wounded and died in the conquest of the Pomeranian Wolgast Castle in July and died on September 6 of the same year.
 In the presence of King Gustavus Adolphus of Sweden, he was buried on 13 November 1630 in Stralsund.
 The tomb of Axel Duwall is located next to the tomb of his half-brother Jakob in the "Duwall's chapel" in the Nikolaikirche in Stralsund.
 Axel's grave site with a German inscription was restored by the von Wahl family.